Primary

 Watch for one arm moving faster than the other—that tells you which side is stronger.
 Focus on the weak side feeling the same effort as the strong side.
 Equal reps do not mean equal work if one side is coasting.

-Want Iso-Lateral Chest Press in your program?
+See where Iso-Lateral Chest Press fits in your weekly plan

 Sit in the iso-lateral machine.